wendyverdonk93/docs/content/account/multisafepay-account/setting-your-notification-url.md

     - /tools/multisafepay-control/set-your-notification-url
     - /tools/multisafepay-control/setting-your-notification-url
 ---

-If you [manually generate a payment link](/tools/multisafepay-control/manually-generated-payment-link) in your MultiSafepay account and your [Notification URL](/developer/api/notification-url/) is correctly set, your webshop automatically updates the pending order in your backend.
+You can use the [notification URL](/developer/api/notification-url/) to automatically update an order in the backend of your ecommerce platform when you [manually generate a payment link](/tools/multisafepay-control/manually-generated-payment-link) in your MultiSafepay account.

-If the notification URL is not correctly set, the order does not update and you may need to manually enter a URL in the **Notification URL** field in your MultiSafepay account:
+**Note:** If the notification URL is not correctly set, the order does not update and you may need to manually enter a URL in the **Notification URL** field in your MultiSafepay account.

+The table below sets out example notification URLs for specific ecommerce platforms.

 | Plugin | Notification URL                  |
 |----------|-----------------------|